owensgl/biol525D/Topic_1/generate_a_key.md

 *Won't I also need to unlock the key to use it?
 When will I need the passphrase?* Yes, but you will do so _less frequently_.
 One of the advantages of key-based authentication, is that you will load your key once with the passphrase, but once it's loaded, you can login to your server without typing in anything.
 You will need to enter this passphrase once each time you open a new computer session (after a fresh boot).
 If you put it to sleep, but never it shut down completely, then you might need to recall it once in a blue moon.

 > *Note on information security:* Passwords constrained in length like `p0werhouse%1` or `M4jestic2`, that many websites train you to use are hard to remember, and easy to guess for (a hacker on) a computer.
-They are inferior.
 Such passwords can be cracked with slightly modified dictionary attacks.

 ### MAC or GNU/Linux ###